 "Develop > Empower> Connect.
 That's Our Impact Statement.
 It’s in our name.
 We Develop Artists.
 We provide opportunities to find and refine artistic voices and proclaim ourselves as artists.
 But it goes beyond that.
 We Empower individuals to chase and conquer their fears.
 We provide the tools to confront life challenges.
 But we can't do it alone.
 We must Connect to our community to affect change.
 The lessons learned through our process - focusing on the collaborative nature of art - translate not only to one’s artistic growth, but directly impacts one’s sense of confidence that empowers the individual’s understanding and connection to the community in which they live.
 We believe that learning and teaching go hand-in-hand: We embrace the importance of passing along the evolving knowledge to the next generation."

-Megan received her 200-hour yoga teacher training certificate from the Ayurveda and Yoga Institute in Montville, NJ.
+Megan received her 200-hour yoga teacher training certificate from the Ayurveda and Yoga Institute in Montville, NJ, and is currently a designated RYT 200 with the Yoga Alliance.
 Upon teaching her first public class, her style was described by other instructors as such:

 "If Meg could be any animal in the world, she’d be an elephant 'for its capacity to think, feel, love, and defend.'
 Not to say you’ll be an elephant after a class with Meg, but, if all goes according to her plan, you’ll feel braver and inspired, and perhaps a bit majestic like the beautiful elephant.
 With a flare for creativity and an uncanny ability to create a fun, safe, nurturing and relaxed environment, she invites students to tap into themselves and let down their guard.
 'Anyone would enjoy a class with Megan, she is fun and brings her years of teaching to yoga.'
 Did we forget to mention Meg’s no stranger to leading a class?
 If you’re looking for a versatile experience that’s fun and passionately led, let Meg be the leader of your peaceful pachyderm pack."